ezege895/base/README.md

 test: add tests for unique() with duplicates
 test: add tests for groupBy() with empty input
 test: add tests for clamp() boundary values
-fix: fix truncate() when str is shorter than max